CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.5 Virtualization.md

 ### 2 5 Failure of the management server for virtualization systems

 Since the management server controls and manages all the functions of a virtual infrastructure, a failure of this management system means that configuration changes to the virtual infrastructure can not be made.
-Administrators can not respond to problems such as resource bottlenecks or the failure of individual virtualization servers or integrate new virtualization servers into the infrastructure or create new virtual IT systems during this time.
+Administrators can not respond to issues such as resource bottlenecks or the failure of individual virtualization servers, integrate new virtualization servers into the infrastructure, or create new virtual IT systems.
 The * Live Migration * and thus the dynamic allocation of resources for individual guest systems is not possible without a management server.

 ### 2 6 Misuse of guest tools